marukrap/ProceduralMapGenerator/README.md

 # Procedural Map Generator
 A procedural map generator for roguelike games.

-Late submission for Github Game Off 2017.
+Late submission for ProcJam 2017.

 Since the tileset is copyrighted content, it is excluded.